Pioneer Valley Memory Care Initiative

 How can I learn more about dementia and Alzheimer’s disease?

 The PVMCI partners with community organizations and care providers to host educational programming on living with dementia, caring for a loved one living with dementia, creating a dementia-friendly community, and providing health care for patients living with dementia.
 Please call 413-582-2357 if you are interested in attending a session or partnering with the PVMCI to produce a program.

 How can I support the PVMCI and Cooley Dickinson?

 A donation to Cooley Dickinson supports critical patient programs like the PVMCI.
 You can make a gift online, by calling 413-582-2256, or by mailing a check payable to Cooley Dickinson Health Care to PO Box 329, Northampton MA 01061.
 Thank you for your support!

-This program is funded by the Eisenberg Family Trust and funded in part by public dollars under Title III of the Federal Older Americans Act.
-To meet our Title III requirements, we have been requested to advise you that “there is no fee for the service; however, a voluntary confidential donation is requested.
+This program is funded by the Eisenberg Family Trust and made possible in part by a grant from Highland Valley Elder Services through funding under the Federal Older Americans Act.
+To meet our federal requirements, we have been requested to advise you that “there is no fee for the service; however, a voluntary confidential donation is requested.
 You will not be refused service for lack of a donation.
 Your donation helps support the continuation of needed services for elders.”